EstimatedEst. Read Time: 18 minutes

 Play Button

-WHAT MAKES IT EFFECTIVE: With the forearm pronated, you are ensuring your arm is in a flexed position that will target the brachioradialis.
+WHAT MAKES IT EFFECTIVE: With the forearm pronated, you are ensuring your arm is in a flexed position that will target the brachioradialis to help with building forearms.

 BACKPACK CLASSIC WRIST CURL